 I’m a researcher in quantum machine learning.

-I completed a MSc in Physics at the Freie Universität Berlin in 2021, during which I already worked with Jens Eisert and the group.
-For my Master’s thesis I studied the generalization behavior of re-uploading PQCs from a statistical learning theory perspective.
-For my Physics Bachelor’s thesis I implemented a quantum simulator and ran supervised learning experiments with PQCs on it, eventually leading to the data re-uploading framework.
+Before starting the PhD, I gathered some experience in research with a Master’s thesis on generalization bounds for PQCs, and a Bachelor’s thesis introducing the framework of data re-uploading for QML.
 I also spent a summer in 2021 working with Maria Schuld as a research resident in Xanadu Inc., we did some exploration in exploiting the Fourier picture of re-uploading for quantum kernels.

 Apart from my research I contribute to science communication as a volunteer assistant for the insideQuantum podcast, managing communications and scheduling the intervew guests.
 I have contributed to open-source software by writing documentation and fixing bugs on the PennyLane webpage.
 I’m an avid city-walker and reader (mostly English and American fiction from the last 200 years), a big boardgame fan, and an easy target for nerd-snipes and mathy riddles.